SusanFair/MechaCar_Statistical_Analysis/README.md

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-    The p-values for Vehicle Length, Vehicle Weight and Ground Clearance all have show statistical significance.
+    The p-values for Vehicle Length and Ground Clearance all have show statistical significance.
 This would indicate that they could cause a significant affect on the miles per gallon (mpg) of the vehicle.
-Each of the p-values in these 3 variable are very close to 0 and therefore well below the .05 benchmark for the Null Hypothosis to be true.
+Each of the p-values in these variables are very close to 0 and therefore well below the .05 benchmark for the null hypothosis to be true.
+However further analysis would be required.

 * Is the slope of the linear model considered to be zero?
 Why or why not?